NREL/OpenStudio-resources/README.md

 ### Parsing and analyzing

 The `regression_analysis.py` script is provided with functions to update the [google sheet](https://docs.google.com/spreadsheets/d/1gL8KSwRPtMPYj-QrTwlCwHJvNRP7llQyEinfM1-1Usg/edit#gid=1548402386) centralizing the test results, and visualize deviations.
+This script is parsing all the out.osw (for all versions) in the `test` folder and creating table representation for export to google spreadsheet, or for visualization as heatmaps.

 **Setting up a suitable python environment**